andymac1091/CASA0005book/docs/01-prac1.md

 ### What will I use

 Well... it depends.
-If you wanted to quickly open a dataset to explore its contents then i'd use QGIS or ArcMap.
-However, if you had 100 raster images that you wanted to clip to your study area, i'd automate it in R. There are also specfic packages developed for each type of software that might dictate what you use, for example I recently made use of the Urban Multi-sacle Envrionmental Predictor (UMEP) plugin in QGIS.
-That said, as I needed to match different hourly meterological varaibles over a three year period I automated the first part of the analysis in R and loaded a ```.csv``` into QGIS.
+If you wanted to quickly open a dataset to explore its contents then I'd use QGIS or ArcMap.
+However, if you had 100 raster images that you wanted to clip to your study area, I'd automate it in R. There are also specific packages developed for each type of software that might dictate what you use, for example I recently made use of the Urban Multi-scale Environmental Predictor (UMEP) plugin in QGIS.
+That said, as I needed to match different hourly meteorological variables over a three year period I automated the first part of the analysis in R and loaded a ```.csv``` into QGIS.

 ## Data sources and task

-Below i've listed a few good data sources. **For this week's task** explore these and any others you can find and get an interesting dataset (e.g. in this practical our flytipping ```.csv```) that you could join to some spatial data (e.g. in this practical the London boroughs ```.shp```).
+Below I've listed a few good data sources. **For this week's task** explore these and any others you can find and get an interesting dataset (e.g. in this practical our flytipping ```.csv```) that you could join to some spatial data (e.g. in this practical the London boroughs ```.shp```).
 This could be for any location in the world.

 ### UK Data Service